|

 Colocasia esculenta contain calcium oxalate crystals just

-read many child care and pet sites on the internet you'll often
+you read many child care and pet sites on the internet you'll

-find this plant product is claimed to be a "deadly poison".
-It
+often find this plant product is claimed to be a "deadly

-to the people of the Caribbean, South America, Central America,
+a "deadly poison" to the people of the Caribbean, South America,

-Hawaii, Polynesia and Asia since they eat it daily!
-Scientific
+Central America, Hawaii, Polynesia and Asia since they eat it

-sources say cooking has nothing to do with destroying the
+daily!
+Scientific sources say cooking has nothing to do

 "Kalo